ODTE -- An ensemble of multi-class SVM-based oblique decision trees: Introduction

-\textit{Oblique} decision trees (ODT) \cite{OC1:journal} were introduced to capture decision boundaries not parallel to the axes.
+\textit{Oblique} decision trees (ODT) \citep{OC1:journal} were introduced to capture decision boundaries not parallel to the axes.
 In this way it is possible to obtain more compact and generally more accurate trees.
 To represent these type of boundaries, the tests associated with the decision nodes are more complex, involving a function $g(\cdot)$ defined over a subset of the attributes, which on the other hand makes the resulting models lose part of their interpretability (see right part of Figure \ref{fig:ladder}).
-Despite this, there are a few efforts in the literature that address this issue \cite{Jungermann:2023}, and model-agnostic can also be used \cite{BONIFAZI2024:agnostic}.
-In the original proposals of ODTs the function $g(\cdot)$ was a linear combination of features, but later more complex ML models like support vector machines (SVM) or neural networks (NN) have also been used \cite{Guo:1992,Yildiz:2001,Zhang:2015}.
+Despite this, there are a few efforts in the literature that address this issue \citep{Jungermann:2023}, and model-agnostic can also be used \citep{BONIFAZI2024:agnostic}.
+In the original proposals of ODTs the function $g(\cdot)$ was a linear combination of features, but later more complex ML models like support vector machines (SVM) or neural networks (NN) have also been used \citep{Guo:1992,Yildiz:2001,Zhang:2015}.
+Although this paper focuses on oblique decision trees, these models are part of a broader family of tree-based classifiers known as Multi-Variate Decision Trees (MVDTs).
+MVDTs allow combinations of features to define splits at internal nodes.
+A detailed analysis of these algorithms can be found in \cite{MDT_review:2021}.
+One notable member of the MVDT family is Functional Trees, which enable combinations of features at both inner nodes and leaf nodes.
+In the algorithm proposed by \cite{Gama:2004}, multivariate tests at decision nodes are created during tree growth, while functional leaves are incorporated during pruning.